- Gaining 1-2 pounds a week is a safe and healthy goal.

 This material is intended to help parents of teens who do not suffer from an eating disorder.
 If your daughter has been diagnosed with an eating disorder, please refer to: Supporting Adolescents with Eating Disorders.

-What are the medical complications of my teen being underweight?
+What are the medical implications of my teen being underweight?

 Sometimes, a teen who is underweight may not be getting balanced nutrition.
-For example, she may not be getting enough vitamins, minerals (such as iron and calcium), protein, or dietary fat for a healthy body, or calcium and vitamin D to make strong bones.
+For example, she may not be getting enough vitamins, minerals (such as iron and calcium), protein, or dietary fat for a healthy body.
+For example, a growing teen needs plenty of calcium and vitamin D to make strong bones.
 If your daughter is significantly underweight, she may not have regular periods.
 Lack of periods is usually due to low estrogen levels which can cause loss of bone mass, and eventually put your teen at risk for osteoporosis.

 What should my teen add to meals and snacks to boost energy and calories?